 Current Student Affiliates

-Abby Henry is a junior majoring in English with the intention of minoring in French.
+Abby Henry is a junior English major and Art History minor at SUNY Geneseo.
 On campus, she works with the Milne Library staff as a member of the Service Desk.
-She is also in training to become a Safe Zone Facilitator as part of Geneseo’s Safe Zone program.
-Upon completion of her degree, she is interested in a career in the realm of literary publishing.
-Abby is eager to not only expand her knowledge of digital tools during her time as a Student Affiliate for the Center of Digital Learning, but to learn how to make online resources more inclusive and accessible for all. .
+She is also a Safe Zone Facilitator as part of Geneseo’s Safe Zone program.
+Upon the completion of her degree, she is interested in pursuing a career in the realm of library science and/or digital humanities.
+Going into her second year as a Student Affiliate for the Center of Digital Learning, Abby is eager to not only further expand her knowledge of digital tools, but to continue to learn how to make online resources more inclusive and accessible for all.

 Former CDL Student Affiliates

 Mariah Branch '21 is an English and Sociology double major.
 On campus, she's worked as a technician with SA Tech, given her interest in all aspects of technology.
 After college, she is interested in pursuing a career in public relations to make use of her writing and social media-related skills.
 As a Student Affiliate for the Center for Digital Learning, Mariah sought to make digital tools more accessible and less complicated for students and professors.